dojo/docs/dijit-a11y-req.rst

 See the following resources for more details on ARIA

-  +`A recorded demo of using the Dijit Demo Mail app with a screen reader <http://weba11y.com/demos/DojoMailDemo/lib/playback.html>`_
+  + `A recorded demo of using the Dijit Demo Mail app with a screen reader <http://weba11y.com/demos/DojoMailDemo/lib/playback.html>`_
-  +`W3C Protocols and Formats Working Group Page <http://www.w3.org/WAI/PF/>`_ (the group developing the ARIA spec) +`ARIA: Accessible Rich Internet Applications <http://developer.mozilla.org/en/Accessible_DHTML>`_ in the Mozilla Developer Center
+  + `W3C Protocols and Formats Working Group Page <http://www.w3.org/WAI/PF/>`_ (the group developing the ARIA spec)
+  + `ARIA: Accessible Rich Internet Applications <http://developer.mozilla.org/en/Accessible_DHTML>`_ in the Mozilla Developer Center
-  +`Various Presentations on Dojo and ARIA <http://www.weba11y.com/Presentations/presentations.html>`_
+  + `Various Presentations on Dojo and ARIA <http://www.weba11y.com/Presentations/presentations.html>`_